mariechu3/ArtSquared/README.md

 > "Learn art and build your community one pixel at a time"

 # Usage

+## website
 to spin up the website locally run, navigate to `artSquared/website` and run:
 `python -m http.server 9000`

-to spin up the app locally download Expo go, navigate to `artSquared/app` and run:
-`npx expo start`

 open your brower to view the site at `http://localhost:9000/`

+## app
+to spin up the app locally download Expo Go from the app store, navigate to `artSquared/app` and run:
+`npm i` (this installs dependencies for the project that are specified in the package json) `npm start` (this starts your project)

+scan the QR to open the app on Expo

+*npm stands for node package manager and is super useful to make sure you have the right versions of all the dependencies (kinda like requirements.txt in python)

 # Credits
 Directive by HTML5 UP